CafeOBJ/cafeobj/manual/md/cloudsync.md

 literal labels with the [`ops`](#op) keyword, which introduces several operators of the same signature at the same time.

+The last equation in each models provides a definition of equality by using the _behavioral_ equality `==`.
 The predicate `==` is the equivalence predicate defined via reduction.
 Thus, the two axioms given above state that two literals for labels are the same if they are syntactically the same, since they